 Bees, butterflies and hummingbirds are examples of pollinators that feed from flowers, transferring pollen in the process.
 Herbicides should not be confused with insecticides.
 Insecticides usually target the nervous system in insects, while herbicides target a specific pathway in plants.
 These target sites do not exist in pollinators, including bees.
-For this reason, when Aspect is used according to the product label, it does not pose an unacceptable risk to pollinators.
+For this reason, Corteva AgriscienceTM herbicides, including Garlon XRT and Garlon RTU, when used according to the label, do not pose an unacceptable risk to pollinators.